MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 }
 ```

 The `_ComputerVision()` callback triggers any time the occipital camera gathers relevant data.
 Messages come in regardless of whether Misty recognizes a face she detects.
-The message returned by the `ComputerVision` WebSocket includes a `”personName”` property.
-If a detected face cannot be recognized, the value of `”personName”` is `“unknown person”`.
-If a message does not hold any face data, then `“personName”` doesn’t exist or is `undefined`.
-In the `_ComputerVision()` callback function, use an `if` statement to check that `“personName”` does not equal any of these values.
+The message returned by the `ComputerVision` WebSocket includes a `"personName"` property.
+If a detected face cannot be recognized, the value of `"personName"` is `"unknown person"`.
+If a message does not hold any face data, then `"personName"` doesn’t exist or is `undefined`.
+In the `_ComputerVision()` callback function, use an `if` statement to check that `"personName"` does not equal any of these values.

 ```JavaScript
 function _ComputerVision(data) {